Market overview: Fragile recovery on the financial markets

 100 = 01.01.2026

 This graphic shows the performance of government bonds from Switzerland, the USA and Germany in local currency.
 Price performance was volatile last year, and this initially continued into the new year.
-By April 2025, however, the USA and Switzerland were seeing an upward trend, while a downward trend was taking shape in Europe.
-These trends were abruptly interrupted by the announcement of tariffs last year.
+By April 2025, however, both the USA and Switzerland were seeing an upward trend, while a downward trend was taking shape in Europe, The value of government bonds has fallen sharply again over recent weeks.

 Source: SIX, Bloomberg Barclays